Lake District Camping Holidays with Kamper

 There’s so much to do and see in the Lake District, particularly if you have the freedom of a campervan.

-So we’ve come up with a few of our favourite Lake District must-sees, including a couple of excellent pubs and campsites which we definitely think are well worth a visit.
+So we’ve come up with a few of our favourite Lake District places to visit in the Lake District, including a couple of excellent pubs and campsites which we definitely think are well worth a visit.

 Take a trip out on Lake Windermere